by Calculated Risk on 4/24/2018 02:20:00 PM

-It has been more than ten years since the bubble peak.
-In the Case-Shiller release this morning, the seasonally adjusted National Index (SA), was reported as being 3.2% above the previous bubble peak.
-However, in real terms, the National index (SA) is still about 13.3% below the bubble peak (and historically there has been an upward slope to real house prices).
+It has been eleven years since the bubble peak.
+In the Case-Shiller release this morning, the seasonally adjusted National Index (SA), was reported as being 8.2% above the previous bubble peak.
+However, in real terms, the National index (SA) is still about 10.8% below the bubble peak (and historically there has been an upward slope to real house prices).

-The year-over-year increase in prices is mostly moving sideways now just over 5%.
-In June, the index was up 5.8% YoY.
+The year-over-year increase in prices is mostly moving sideways now around 6%.
+In February, the index was up 6.3% YoY.

 Nominal House Prices

-In nominal terms, the Case-Shiller National index (SA) is at a new peak, and the Case-Shiller Composite 20 Index (SA) are both at new all times highs (above the bubble peak).
+In nominal terms, the Case-Shiller National index (SA)and the Case-Shiller Composite 20 Index (SA) are both at new all times highs (above the bubble peak).